 Purchasing followers can have a significant impact on your engagement ratio — how many likes and comments you get on your post as a percentage of your total followers.
 For each platform, there’s an expected rate of engagement.
 A low engagement ratio means your posts won’t be as distributed in the feed and your account will look suspicious to potential followers.

 Seeing low engagement, or other signs of purchased followers, is not compelling for your audience.
 Often, it will turn them away and can severely damage your online reputation.
 Instead of increasing your authority, buying followers can often lower it.
+If you want to ensure your reputation doesn't tank, it's best to avoid this idea.

 How can you tell if an account has purchased followers?